ahmaddynugroho/dotfiles/README.md

 ## About

-scoop, alias, dual-key-remap, fzf, fd, neovim
+scoop, alias, dual-key-remap, fzf, fd, neovim, rclone

 ## One Liner